hklam0/MultipleGitAccountSSH/README.md

-# How to manage multiple git account and their respective SSH keys.
+# How to manage multiple git accounts and their respective SSH keys.

 1. Goto **~/.ssh**